wildfly/quickstart/bmt/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7 or EAP 6.
+The application this project produces is designed to be run on a JBoss AS 7 or JBoss Enterprise Application Platform 6.
-The following instructions target JBoss AS 7, but they also apply to JBoss EAP 6.
+The following instructions target JBoss AS 7, but they also apply to JBoss Enterprise Application Platform 6.

 Deploying the application
 -------------------------

-First you need to start JBoss AS 7 (or EAP 6).
+First you need to start JBoss AS 7 (or JBoss Enterprise Application Platform 6).
 To do this, run

 		$JBOSS_HOME/bin/standalone.sh